Star Wars: The High Republic: Reception

 In the first week of its release, the event's debut novel Light of the Jedi was the #2 best selling novel on Amazon, and #1 on The New York Times Best Seller list of hardcover fiction, staying on the list for four weeks.
 A Test of Courage, which released on the same day, debuted at #2 on The New York Times list for children's middle grade hardcover books, staying on the list for two weeks.
 The third novel, Into the Dark, gained similar success by debuting on #1 on the list for young adult hardcover novels.

 The first two issues of Marvel's The High Republic comic book series were the best-selling digital comics on Comixology during the week of their release.
 The first issue sold over 200,000 physical pre-orders to comic book shops, prompting Marvel to create a second printing of the issue before its official release, as well as third and fourth printings shortly after.
+The hall for The High Republic panel at Star Wars Celebration 2022 was filled far beyond the attending authors' dreams for the event, much to their delight; as Charles Soule told Star Wars Insider, the hall was filled to capacity as "Something like 4,000 people had come to see us talk about and celebrate The High Republic."
+Soule also celebrated "a cosplay meetup shortly after that, which ended up being attended by dozens and dozens of people who had made elaborate, beautiful High Republic costumes."
+Soule was very thankful for the moment, as he reflected "It felt like we had done something that connected with people."